makesmatheasy/makesmatheasy/README.md

     - Subtraction
     - Multiplication
   - Properties of Matrices and Determinants
-  - Sum of Nterms of an Arithmetic Progession
+  - Sum of Nterms of an Arithmetic Progression
-  - Sum of Nterms of an Geometric Progession
+  - Sum of Nterms of a Geometric Progression
+  - Sum of Nterms of a Harmonic Progression
   - Cayley Hamilton Theorem of Diagonalization

 - Conic Section